-- The actual cost of enrollment is reduced by a budgetary operating subsidy from the Wisconsin Evangelical Lutheran Synod (WELS). - Tuition for part-time (fewer than 12 credits per semester excluding audits) is \$515 per credit. - Because education students living off campus do not pay room and board to the college, they are assessed a fee to cover expenses for any room and board arranged by the college during their professional semester.
-For the 2022-23 school year, this amount is \$2,025. - Because staff ministry and parish music interns living off campus do not pay room and board to the college, they are assessed a fee to cover expenses for any room and board arranged by the college during their professional semester.
-For the 2022-23 school year, the amount is \$3,440. - The cost of audits for non-degree seeking students is \$120 per course (excluding private music lessons) or \$90 per course for senior citizens (60 or older). - The MLC Governing Board reserves the right to revise charges and procedures as economic conditions warrant
+- The actual cost of enrollment is reduced by a budgetary operating subsidy from the Wisconsin Evangelical Lutheran Synod (WELS). - Tuition for part-time (fewer than 12 credits per semester excluding audits) is \$530 per credit. - Because education students living off campus do not pay room and board to the college, they are assessed a fee to cover expenses for any food and housing arranged by the college during their professional semester.
+For the 2023-24 school year, this amount is \$2,140. - Because staff ministry and parish music interns living off campus do not pay room and board to the college, they are assessed a fee to cover expenses for any room and board arranged by the college during their professional semester.
+For the 2023-24 school year, the amount is \$3,640. - The cost of audits for non-degree seeking students is \$125 per course (excluding private music lessons) or \$90 per course for senior citizens (60 or older). - The MLC Governing Board reserves the right to revise charges and procedures as economic conditions warrant